Regional Railways: Electrification

-Rolling Stock
+Rolling stock

 Livery

 Initially, many vehicles carried standard British Rail blue livery.

 From 1986, Provincial adopted a version of the prototype Class 150 livery: aircraft blue over white, with a light blue stripe at waist level.
 All new units, plus a few existing ones, such as selected Class 304 EMUs, received it.
 Some units and coaches received the livery with either ScotRail or Regional Railways branding.
+In the North West, the light blue stripe was replaced with a mid green one on Class 156 refurbishments from 1995 to 1998.

-The Class 158s, introduced in 1989, appeared in Express livery: dark grey window surrounds over light grey, with light and dark blue stripes at waist level.
+The British Rail Class 158s, introduced in 1989, appeared in Express livery: dark grey window surrounds over light grey, with light and dark blue stripes at waist level.
+Later, Alphaline would replace the Express wording.
 This colour scheme was also applied to some Class 156 units around privatisation.

-The Class 323 EMUs introduced in 1994 appeared in the West Midlands Passenger Transport Executive (Centro) livery for the West Midlands based sets, and the Greater Manchester Passenger Transport Executive (GMPTE) livery for Manchester-based sets.
+The Class 323 EMUs introduced in 1994 appeared in West Midlands Passenger Transport Executive (Centro) livery for the West Midlands-based sets, and Greater Manchester Passenger Transport Executive (GMPTE) livery for Manchester-based sets.

-After privatisation, many vehicles continued to carry the basic RR colour scheme but with the addition of different branding, e.g. Central Trains.
+After privatisation, many vehicles continued to carry the basic Regional Railways colour scheme but with the addition of different branding, e.g. Central Trains.

 The final British railway vehicle to carry Regional Railways livery was a Class 153, which was repainted in July 2008 into East Midlands Trains livery.